 “Techniques will occur when a void is found”.
 Continue reading “Techniques Will Occur When A Void Is Found: Gichin Funakoshi” »

-It’s often been said that performing Kata/Forms/Patterns (Kata for convenience) is like moving meditation; but what exactly does that mean?
+It’s often been said in the martial arts that performing Kata/Forms/Patterns (Kata for convenience) is like moving meditation; but what exactly does that mean?